 This aspect is always subjective, but I’ve smoked it a few times now, and I wouldn’t call it the most functional weed.
 It’s great if you want that “aggressive” high that stops you in your tracks.

-Another excellent product from Broken Coast Cannabis, just like Galiano, was a very enjoyable strain; the high price tag was once again worth it.
+Another excellent product from Broken Coast Cannabis, just like Galiano Strain, was a very enjoyable strain; the high price tag was once again worth it.
 I would recommend this to anybody that wants to try really high-quality, flavorful, and great-smelling weed.

 Beginners, beware, this will get you baked like a potato, so if you want to start slow, then I’d recommend trying something a little less potent, although I haven’t really heard of consumers getting that anxiety/paranoia feeling that some other strong strains give you.